WoolyPig_Banners_blue.png

 Then...

-For more than 150 years, the farm belonged to the Norman family, who first herded sheep, then ran a dairy, and later raised crops on its gentle slopes, which overlook the Tuscarawas River.
-The original farmhouse and several slate-roofed outbuildings still stand on the property, and its red barn sits atop a stone foundation inscribed with the date 1899.
+The 90-acre Wooly Pig farm is located in east central Ohio overlooking the Tuscarawas River, a tributary to the Muskingum River.
+For over 150 years it belonged to the Norman family who first herded sheep, then ran a dairy, and later, raised crops.
+The old farmhouse and several slate-roofed outbuildings still stand on the property, and its red barn sits atop a stone foundation inscribed with the date 1899.

-When the 90-acre farm became available in 2014, the opportunity was not lost on Kevin and his wife, Jael Malenke, who grew up on a homestead less than a mile away.
-They’d long dreamed of opening a craft brewery that honored the German tradition of teaming beer with farming and community, so they purchased the farm with Jael’s brother, Aaron Malenke (a farmer), and his wife, Lauren Malenke (a veterinarian)..
+When the farm became available for purchase in 2014, Kevin Ely and his wife Jael Malenke, who grew up on a homestead less than a mile away, had been dreaming of opening a craft brewery which honored the German tradition of teaming beer with land and family and community.
+They were able to purchase the farm with Jael’s brother, Aaron Malenke (“the farmer”), and his wife, Lauren Malenke (a veterinarian).

 Now...